✓ Personalised nutrition and exercise plan

 Surgery might sound like a quick fix, but we hope you understand that it’s a lifelong commitment — just like any other weight loss journey.

-Whether you've been recommended surgery and want to weigh up your options or you’re not eligible and want other ideas — here are 3 non-surgical weight loss alternatives to try.
+Whether you've been recommended surgery and want to weigh up your options or you’re not eligible and want other ideas — here are some non-surgical weight loss alternatives to try.

 Weight loss programs